KewJS/PDS_Group_E_Energized_Geek/README.md

 The target population for the NHFS was all persons 6 months or older living in the United States at the time of the interview.
 Data from the NHFS were used to produce timely estimates of vaccination coverage rates for both the monovalent pH1N1 and trivalent seasonal influenza vaccines.

 The NHFS was conducted between October 2009 and June 2010.
 It was one-time survey designed specifically to monitor vaccination during the 2009-2010 flu season in response to the 2009 H1N1 pandemic.
 The CDC has other ongoing programs for annual phone surveys that continue to monitor seasonal flu vaccination.

+#### Final Output
+---
+Using <code>R Shiny</code>, a visualization dashboard wil be created, the whole project are done using R language.